Spider101/imagegram/README.md

 Thereafter, you can interact with the application on the following endpoints:

 * POST `/accounts` to create new accounts
+* DELETE `/accounts/:accountId` to delete an account and all post and comment data associated with it
 * POST `/posts` to create new posts
+* GET `/posts` to fetch all posts in the application
 * POST `/comments` to add new comments on posts

 You can find more information on how to build the respective cURL calls by following the OpenAPI spec found [here](src/api/openapi.yaml)